bgoewert/VirtualContacts-stlcc-is153/README.md

 ## Lab 4B

 Unfortunately I initialized this repo after completeing this.
-So the specifc solutions for parts 1-3 of the lab are not availble here.
-However, I do have them stored in a seperate private repo for this class if needed.
+So, the specifc solutions for parts 1-3 of the lab are not availble here.
+However, if needed, I do have them stored in a seperate private repo for this class.

 ## Final Exam